hbldh/dlxsudoku/README.md

 ```

-A sudouko file should be structured as such:
+A Sudoku file should be structured in the following manner:

     # Optional comment or metadata
     *72****6*